hugo-fixit/docs/content/en/documentation/installation/index.md

 ## Git Submodule {#git-submodule}

 <!-- markdownlint-disable-next-line no-bare-urls -->
-{{< link "https://github.com/hugo-fixit/hugo-fixit-starter1" "A Template base on Git Submodule" "" true >}}
+{{< link "https://github.com/hugo-fixit/hugo-fixit-starter1/generate" "Click to quickly create a blog!"
+"A quick-start template base on Git submodule to create a Hugo FixIt site." true "fa-solid fa-screwdriver-wrench" >}}

 Initialize an empty Git repository in the current directory.